SB610 (2026) Detail

 METHODOLOGY:

+This bill allows the Insurance Department Commissioner to approve innovative short or long-term care policies or certificates and rates provided they meet certain criteria.
 The Insurance Department states this bill may result in an indeterminable increase in state revenue deposited to the General Fund to the extent that new insurance products enter the market without displacing existing long term care policies and generate additional Insurance Premium Tax revenue.
-The Department indicates that any additional workload associated with approving innovative long or short term care insurance products or conducting discretionary public hearings can be absorbed within existing staff and budget.
+The Department indicates that any additional workload associated with approving innovative long or short term care insurance products can be absorbed within existing staff and budget.

 AGENCIES CONTACTED: